fabpot-graveyard/dependency-injection/doc/02-Dependency-Injection-Containers.markdown

 implementation is in no way bound to Symfony or whatever, this book takes Zend Framework examples.

-The Zend Framework `Mail` library, which ease emails management, uses the PHP `mail()` function by default to send emails, which is not really flexible.
+The Zend Framework `Mail` library, which eases email management, uses the PHP `mail()` function by default to send emails, which is not really flexible.
 Thankfully, it is quite easy to change this behavior by providing a transport object.
 The following snippet of code shows how to create a `Zend_Mail` object